galaxyproject/training-material/topics/metagenomics/tutorials/taxonomic-profiling/tutorial.md

 >
 > The benchmarking papers present different methods for comparing the available tools:
 > - The **CAMI challenge** is based on results of different labs that each used the CAMI dataset to perform their analysis on and send it back to the authors.
-> - {% cite Ye.2019 %} performed all the analysis themselves
+> - {% cite Ye.2019 %} performed all the analysis themselves.
 >
 > Additionally, the datasets used for both benchmarking approaches differ:
 > - **CAMI**: only ~30%-40% of reads are simulated from known taxa while the rest of the reads are from novel taxa, plasmids or simulated evolved strains.
 > - {% cite Ye.2019 %} used International Metagenomics and Microbiome Standards Alliance (IMMSA) datasets, wherein the taxa are described better.
 >
 > When benchmarking different classification tools, several metrics are used to compare their performance:
-> 1. **Precision**: proportion of true positive species identified in the sample divided by number of total species identified by the method
+> 1. **Precision**: proportion of true positive species identified in the sample divided by number of total species identified by the method.
-> 2. **Recall**: proportion of true positive species divided by the number of distinct species actually in the sample
+> 2. **Recall**: proportion of true positive species divided by the number of distinct species actually in the sample.
 > 3. Precision-recall curve: each point represents the precision and recall scores at a specific abundance threshold, the **area under the precision-recall curve (AUPR)**
 > 4. **L2 distance**: representation of abundance profiles → how accurately the abundance of each species or genera in the resulting classification reflects the abundance of each species in the original biological sample (“ground truth”)
 >